GEDIA Gebrüder Dingerkus GmbH

 In recent years, companies, like Gedia Dingerkus in Attendorn, Germany, have seen dies become increasingly complex, with no break in the trend in sight.
 OEMs are setting increasingly demanding requirements for their parts, and functional integration is calling for more features in dies and molds.
 The number of parts continues to increase, resulting in a rise in manufacturing processes.

-The days of production planners "planning in their heads" that was common a few decades ago are nearly extinct.
+The days of production planners "planning in their heads" that was common a few decades ago is now largely impossible.
 Projects are far too comprehensive and involve too many details – and above all, they need to be continuously updated.
 Die and mold manufacturers of all sizes are realizing that software systems are indispensable for process planning and control.

 "Previously, a die maker knew a die down to the last detail, including how far along each part was," explains Ralf Hesener, Head of Die Engineering at Gedia Dingerkus.
 "Today the development of a die is organized very differently.
 The focus is on the individual part within a collaborative process chain."